 To protect against this, ExpressVPN and many others use something called HSTS (HTTP Strict Transport Security).

-When you first connect to an HSTS website, the website instructs your browser to only ever connect through HTTPS in the future, and never connect through any unencrypted means.
+When you first connect to an HSTS website, the website instructs your browser to only ever connect through HTTPS in the future and never connect through any unencrypted means.
 This only works, however, if the first time you connect to the site you are not already being attacked.

-Some popular, high-profile websites do go a step further and have convinced developers of major browsers to include a special rule into their software to ensure that even a first-time connection is made over an encrypted channel.
+Some popular, high-profile websites do go a step further and have persuaded developers of major browsers to include a special rule into their software to ensure that even a first-time connection is made over an encrypted channel.

-HTTPS Everywhere for Your Browser
+HTTPS Everywhere for your browser

 The Electronic Frontier Foundation has released a clever tool called HTTPS Everywhere that allows you to set rules for all the sites you visit and forces your browser to only use https.
 This makes it far less likely that you accidentally overlook a man-in-the-middle-attack.

-Off-the-record Messaging (OTR)
+Off-the-record messaging (OTR)

 OTR is a protocol that allows for strong encrypted chat conversations between individuals.
 When OTR chat is initiated, encryption keys are exchanged between the users.
 If an attacker places themselves in the middle of two users, they could set up two separate encrypted chats with the two victims, making them believe they are talking directly to each other.

 As Certificate Authorities don’t exist for chat apps, the two users need to verify their keys manually to ensure they are indeed talking directly to each other.
 They can do this by listing their keys on their website, business card, or communicating it over any secure channel that the attacker would not have access to.